Huawei rewards staff for accelerating revenue despite a US ban

 The question is how long Huawei can keep up that momentum as the curbs begin to weigh.
 Huawei is pulling out all the stops right now to boost sales, assigning as many as 10,000 developers across three shifts a day to work on alternatives to American software and circuitry.
 It has thus far managed to boost revenue by aggressively securing contracts for fifth-generation networking equipment, the people said.

 Meanwhile, the company is boosting internal morale, granting awards to a number of employees for helping it avert an immediate crisis, they said.
-The recipients were mainly responsible for hoarding components ahead of the ban, identifying replacements for American parts or negotiating with suppliers to keep up the flow of materials, the people added.
+Huawei hosted a ceremony to commemorate the winners and posted that event on an internal online forum for staff, the people added.
+The recipients were mainly responsible for hoarding components ahead of the ban, identifying replacements for American parts or negotiating with suppliers to keep up the flow of materials.
 It wasn't clear if they got actual financial remuneration.

+Huawei remains on shaky ground: it's still on a US blacklist that threatens to choke off the American components and software it needs to run its smartphone and networking businesses.

 "Huawei has no business presence in the Democratic People's Republic of Korea," the company said in a statement.
 "Huawei is fully committed to comply with all applicable laws and regulations in the countries and regions where we operate, including all export control and sanction laws and regulations of the UN, US, and EU."